0xPolygonID/tutorials/mkdocs/docs/issuer/schema.md

 **1. Define which field to include in the schema**

 The `ProofOfDaoLongevity` should include a field defined `entryDate` able to attest the specific date when one joined the DAO.
+A credential can contain as many fields as you want!

 **2. Create the vocabulary of the Schema Type**